deveshshukla/JS-Notes/notes.md

 }
 console.log(factorial(5)); // 120

-10. Higher-Order Function: A function that either takes another function as a parameter or returns another function.
-These are common in JavaScript (e.g., map, filter, reduce).
-Example:
-function multiplyBy(factor) {
-  return function(num) {
-    return num * factor;
-  };
-}

-const double = multiplyBy(2);
-console.log(double(5)); // 10

-11. Nested Functions: Functions defined within other functions are called nested functions.
+10. Nested Functions: Functions defined within other functions are called nested functions.
 They have access to the variables of their parent function.
 Example:
 function outerFun(a) {
     function innerFun(b) {